 Intially laws were introduced to avoid evictions, this does not mean that you will not be held liable for the breaches under the lease.
 As per your lease agreement there are several actions that can be taken against the tenant for breaches under the lease.

 If you are a Sole Trader or if as a Officeholders you have listed your personal assets as guarantors in the lease, then in such circumstances the assets that are held in your personal name (As a guarantor) or Sole Trader can become subject of the claim.
 The corporate structure you are operating under will determine your liabilities under the lease.

 Force Majeure Clause

 If your contract has a Force Majeure clause then in simple words this applies in unforeseeable circumstances that prevent the parties to the contract from fulfilling the terms.
-There are several conditions that are assessed on case-by-case basis to understand if this clause would apply to you.
+There are several conditions that are assessed on case-by-case basis.

 Some contracts are specific on the events that would trigger the Force Majeure Clause.
 In the event your contract does not have Force Majeure clause then you will need to access if your contact has been "Frustrated".
 This can happen when events after signing your contract have occurred (Without fault of either party) that make it incapable for the contract being performed due to the unforeseen event.

 The first thing you should do is to get your contract reviewed from a legal professional to see the options available to you.
 There are several consequences under the lease agreement which may put you under risk in future in the event your Landlord pursues you for damages under the agreement.
 Your legal representative can also assist in negotiating with the Landlord for the best possible outcome.

 There are several incentives available under the stimulus package and you should seek professional advice to see if you are eligible and if any relief can be offered for you to cope with the crisis.

 There are legal and financial consequences that the parties to the contract should know when relaying on the applicable - Force Majeure or Frustration of contract.